Chicago Union: 2018 season

 For the 2018 season, Adrian King returned as head coach.
 The team improved with a 5–9 record for the season.

+The team moved to Benedetti–Wehrli Stadium in Naperville, Illinois, for the season.

 2019 season

-In 2019, former player, Dave Woods, took the reins from Adrian King and became the head coach of the Chicago Wildfire.
+In 2019, former player Dave Woods, took the reins from Adrian King and became the head coach of the Chicago Wildfire.
 Pawel Janas had a record breaking season for assists.
 The Wildfire finished at 7–5 and earned their first playoff bid since 2015.
-Unfortunately, the team fell to Pittsburgh losing 21–20, ending their season.
+The team fell to Pittsburgh losing 21–20, ending their season.

 The offseason allowed the Chicago Wildfire to take the big stage against the Indianapolis Alley Cats.
 The two teams battled at Soldier Field during the Chicago Bears halftime show.
-Over 60,000 fans got to witness an AUDL game as the Wildfire defeated the Alley Cats in the exhibition.
+Over 60,000 fans attended the AUDL game as the Wildfire defeated the Alley Cats in the exhibition.

 2020 season

-The 2020 season was expected to be a solid year for the Chicago Wildfire.
-However, weeks before the season was set to start, the league canceled the season due to the COVID-19 pandemic affecting the world.
+Weeks before the season was set to start, the league canceled the season due to the COVID-19 pandemic affecting the world.
 The Chicago Wildfire decided to retire the name and create an opportunity for a rebranding moment.
 After receiving many options from fans, the new era for Chicago professional ultimate will be represented by the Chicago Union.

 2021 season

-In 2021, the Chicago Union finished first in the Central Division with a 10-2 record.
-In the first round of the playoffs the Union won their first playoff game, defeating Dallas 22-18.
-Unfortunately they lost to New York in the semifinals 22-18.
+In 2021, the Chicago Union finished first in the Central Division with a 10–2 record.
+In the first round of the playoffs the Union won their first playoff game, defeating Minnesota 22–18.
+They lost to New York in the semifinals 22–18.

 2022 season

-In 2022, The Union finished first in the central division with a 13-2 record.
+In 2022, The Union finished first in the central division with an 11-1 record.
 They made it to the Championship but ultimately lost to the New York Empire.
 Kyle Rutledge was AUDL First Team All-Rookie.
 Pawel Janas was selected to the First Team All-AUDL.

+2023 season

+In 2023, The Union finished third in the central division with a 6–6 record.
+They lost in the first round of the playoffs to the Indianapolis Alleycats 23–15.

+2024 season

+The Union ended the 2024 season with a record of 7-5.
+While the Union finished third in the division, they did make it to the playoffs, but were narrowly defeated by the Madison Radicals in a thrilling double-overtime match.

+This season marked the beginning of a new chapter for the Union as they started hosting games at Martin Stadium at Northwestern University.